-- The internship period is normally in the summer semester (June July). - Students must complete the required 240 working hours for the ternship (excluding 12:00 13:00 hr.) to obtain credit from your Internship internship (excluding 12:00 - 13:00 hr.) to obtain credit from your Internship.
+- The internship period is normally in the summer semester (June July). - Students must complete the required 240 working hours for the internship (excluding 12:00 13:00 hr.) to obtain credit from your Internship.
 Internship hours cannot be split into multiple periods.
-Many companies have a formal Internship program period for two months in order for students to get deeper knowledge and solid work experience.

-- Internship opportunities exist in Bangkok as well as in other provinces in Thailand.
+Many companies have a formal Internship program period for two months in order for students to get deeper knowledge and solid work experience. - Internship opportunities exist in Bangkok as well as in other provinces in Thailand.
 International internships are available in other countries.
 Any expenses are the student's responsibility. - The internship program (SIP) and CBA Chula cannot be counted as BBA Internship Program.